mosip/documentation/docs/print-service.md

 This document explains the **Print Service** and other associated components along with a detailed technical understanding of the architecture and design of integrating MOSIP with external print partners.

+## Sign Up

+Are you a print partner looking to integrate with MOSIP?
+Feel free to [Sign Up] here!

 ## Overview

-As per the current approach, after a UIN is successfully processed, the Registrations Processor’s Printing Stage calls the Credential Service to create a credential for print.
+As per the current approach, after a UIN is successfully processed, the [Registrations Processor’s Printing Stage](https://github.com/mosip/registration/tree/release-1.2.0/registration-processor/post-processor/registration-processor-printing-stage) calls the [Credential Service](https://github.com/mosip/id-repository/tree/release-1.2.0/id-repository/credential-service) to create a credential for print.
 This credential is pushed to the WebSub and the Printing systems consumes the same.

-MOSIP has introduced the Print Service as a reference implementation to print the _euin_, _reprint_, _qrcode_, [credential types]() in PDF format.
-This service is intended to be customized and used by a card printing agency who will need to on-board onto MOSIP as a Credential Partner before deploying the service.
+MOSIP has introduced the Print Service as a reference implementation to print the _euin_, _reprint_, _qrcode_, [credential types](https://docs.mosip.io/1.2.0/modules/id-repository#credential-types) in PDF format.
+This service is intended to be customized and used by a card printing agency who will need to on-board onto MOSIP as a [Credential Partner](https://docs.mosip.io/1.2.0/modules/partner-management-services) before deploying the service.

 Below is an entity relationship diagram highlighting the relationship of Print Service with other modules.